quartiq/miniconf/miniconf_mqtt/README.md

 They are the easiest way to serve MM2 when you do not need stepwise control, cancellation safety, or exact control over unrelated inbound traffic during MM2 follow-up work.

-For precise control, `miniconf_mqtt` exposes three explicit MM2 workflows:
+For precise control, `miniconf_mqtt` exposes four explicit MM2 workflows:

 - `Activation`: fresh-session bootstrap
 - `Publisher`: explicit retained republish for a leaf, subtree, or root
 - `Response`: effectful aftermath of one handled `/set`
+- `ResponseQueue`: bounded queue of `Response` work so later `/set`s can be accepted while earlier aftermath is still pending

 Typical flow: